 In the military sweeping-up exercises that followed, there were impromptu court-martials of captured slaves and those regarded as ringleaders were immediately after executed by firing-squad or by hanging.
 Many of the corpses were also decapitated and the heads were nailed on posts along the public road.
 Among those hanged was Telemachus of Bachelor's Adventure who was regarded as a "ringleader" of the uprising at that location.

 Some of the rebels who escaped were also hunted down and shot by Amerindian slave-catchers.
-Quamina himself was shot dead by these Amerindian slave-catchers in the back lands of Chateau Margot on 76 September and his body was later publicly hanged by the side of the public road at Success.
-Jack Gladstone was later arrested and also later sentenced to be hanged; however, his sentence was commuted but he was sold and deported to St. Lucia in the British West Indies.
+Quamina himself was shot dead by these Amerindian slave-catchers in the back lands of Chateau Margot on 16 September and his body was later publicly hanged by the side of the public road at Success.
+Jack Gladstone was later arrested and also sentenced to be hanged; however, his sentence was commuted but he was sold and deported to St. Lucia in the British West Indies.

 Out of an estimated 74,000 slaves in the united colony of Essequibo-Demerara about 13,000 took part in the uprising.
-And of the 350 plantations estates in the colony, only 37 were involved.
+And of the 350 plantations estates in the colony, only thirty-seven were involved.
 No doubt, many who did not take part sympathised with the rebels and shared their suspicion that the planters would spare no efforts to prevent them from obtaining their freedom.

-On 25 August, Governor Murray set up "court-martial" headed by Lieutenant Colonel Stephen Arthur Goodman, for the trials of the arrested rebel slaves who were considered to be "ringleaders."
+On 25 August, Governor Murray set up a "court-martial" headed by Lieutenant Colonel Stephen Arthur Goodman, for the trials of the arrested rebel slaves who were considered to be "ringleaders."
 The trials which continued into early 1824 were conducted at different plantations and the prisoners were executed by shooting or hanging and their heads were cut off and nailed to posts.
 Over 200 Africans were beheaded and their heads placed on stakes at the Parade Ground in Georgetown and from Plaisance to Mahaica in East Demerara.
-Of those condemned to death, 14 had their sentences commuted but, like Jack Gladstone, they were sold to other slave owners in the British West Indies.
+Of those condemned to death, fourteen had their sentences commuted but, like Jack Gladstone, they were sold to other slave owners in the British West Indies.

 In addition, there were other sentences, including solitary confinement and flogging of up to 1,000 lashes each.
 Some were also condemned to be chained for the rest of their servitude.